learn-co-students/ds-capstone-project-mvp-review-chicago-ds-051120-ds-capstone-project-mvp-1597257034/README.md

 * 4: All elements are rated "MVP" or "Complete", half or more elements are rated "Complete"
 * 5: All elements are rated "Complete"

 If your project does not score a 3 or higher on the first review, you will have an option to re-submit your project in the middle of the final week for a second review.
 Your project must pass this second review for you to graduate with your cohort.
-If your project does not pass this second review, your teachers may give you the option to continue working on the project and re-submit it for a final review after the cohort graduates.

 ## Summary